itplamen/XmlFeedConsumer/README.md

 # XmlFeedConsumer

 Practical assignment from UltraPlay for the role of Junior .Net Developer.
 The application requests the http://vitalbet.net/sportxml feed every 60 seconds and stores only the new entities in the database and updates the existing ones if a change is present.
 Only matches which have odds and will start in the next 24 hours are displayed.
-Data on the page are be updated every 60 seconds.
+Data on the page are updated every 60 seconds.

 ## Build status